 The Lovely Bones (2009)

-14 Year-Old Susie Salmon Was Murdered by Creepy Neighbor Mr. Harvey; In The Afterlife, She Helped to Find Retribution Against Harvey, Who Met His Own Death When A Magically-Released Icicle Fell On Him and Caused Him To Tumble to His Death
+14 Year-Old Susie Salmon Was Murdered by Creepy Neighbor Mr. Harvey; In The Afterlife, She Helped to Find Retribution Against Her Killer, Who Met His Own Death When A Magically-Released Icicle Fell On Him and Caused Him To Tumble to His Death

 Just before Susie's murder, in a cautionary sequence, the adolescent, sexually-curious Susie was coming of age and just about to experience her first kiss next to her school locker, delivered by her older senior schoolmate crush Ray Singh (Reece Ritchie).
 But then Principal Caden (Thomas McCarthy) interrupted them - irate over the "obscene," anatomically-correct nude female that her classmate friend Ruth Connors (Carolyn Dando), a "strange, other-worldly girl" had sketched.

 On her way home in the middle of a cornfield behind the school, the predatory pedophile and child molester had lured Susie through a trap door and down a ladder into an underground dugout or "clubhouse":

 Susie's younger teenaged sister Lindsey (Rose McIver) - now grown up and the class of 1977-78's senior class valedictorian, was Harvey's next target when the need rose in him to kill again.
 The suspicious Lindsey, determined to find evidence to implicate her neighbor, snuck into Harvey's house in a highly-suspenseful scene.
-After kicking in a window in the basement and entering, she went upstairs where she found a notebook under the bedroom floorboard containing notations about the Salmon girl, a sketch of the location of the den in the cornfield and its dimensions, and a picture of Susie and a lock of her hair.
+After kicking in a window in the basement and entering, she went upstairs where she found a notebook under the bedroom floorboard containing notations about the murdered Susie Salmon, a sketch of the location of the den in the cornfield and its dimensions, and a picture of Susie and a lock of her hair.

 Time had passed, and Susie saw that her family was healing after her long absence, as she reflected:

-The film concluded with a strange coda of divine retribution - in a family restaurant's parking lot, as Harvey spoke to a young girl smoking a cigarette and volunteered to give her a ride, a magical white glow caused a large icicle to fall from an overhead branch.
+The film concluded with a strange coda of divine retribution.
+In a family restaurant's parking lot, as Harvey spoke to a young girl smoking a cigarette and volunteered to give her a ride, a magical white glow caused a large icicle to fall from an overhead branch.
 It hit him on the shoulder, causing him to lose his balance on the ice and fall backwards over a cliff ledge to his death.